 - (so) when data warehousing can mean both, then ETL and ELT are both seen in data warehousing

 Data warehousing historically usually implies ETL (Extract, Transform, Load)

-ETL means clean up your data (data types, data validity) before when entering it into the system
+ETL means clean up your data (data types, data validity, transform for the data model you have) before when entering it into the system

 - ...often so that it can be stored in a structured database, meaning